 No, you didn't miss the memo - Android Police has been working, in secret (well, kind of secret), for nearly 2 months to bring you our first-ever podcast series.
 And we're calling it...
 The Android Police Podcast.
 Clever, I know.
 We've been diligently crafting it to make sure we get this right, and our first release episode is now ready for your listening pleasure (at least we hope it's pleasurable).

 Seeing as this is our very first episode, we're especially interested in your feedback.
+All of it.
+I mean down to the nitty-gritty-borderline-OCD level.
+We want to hear the full spectrum - good, bad, and ugly.

 Remember back in May of last year when we reported on the AR.Drone at Google I/O?
 The Drone is no doubt an impressive gadget, and even more impressive is the fact that it can be controlled via an app for your Android handset.